Investor relations: create a plan for your startup

 Essentially, you’ll be pre-selling, even before you’ve had to invest in actually producing the product or service.
 This has the advantage of validating that there is a product-market fit.
-In the worst-case scenario, it’s a way to fail fast and (relatively) cheaply.
+In the worst-case scenario, it’s a way to fail fast (relatively) cheaply.

 As you’ll receive the money before delivering the product or service, this will do wonders for your cash flow.

-Unfortunately though, long gone are the days when you could upload the project to one of the main platforms and wait for the pledges to arrive.
+Unfortunately, long gone are the days when you could upload the project to one of the main platforms and wait for the pledges to arrive.
 The process involves engaging with an existing community or creating one from scratch, which can be both costly and time-consuming.

 A successful rewards-based crowdfunding campaign can give you both the community to run an equity campaign and the credibility to convince investors to come on board.

+This is when companies give equity in exchange for backers’ money and they become shareholders in your company.
 The UK is a pioneer in this type of crowdfunding, thanks to the progressive laws and regulations in this area (especially compared to other countries like the US, Canada and mainland Europe).